Valuation

 Total Dividends Paid ÷ Total Outstanding Shares

-DPS is the actual rupee amount paid as dividend per share in a financial year.
+DPS is the actual rupee amount paid as dividend per share.
 If a company with 10 Cr shares pays ₹50 Cr in dividends, DPS is ₹5.

 How to interpret: Consistently rising DPS signals financial strength.
-Check if DPS is sustainable — payout ratio above 80% may not be sustainable long-term.
+A payout ratio above 80% may not be sustainable.

 Payout Ratio